llm-bible/llm-bible.github.io/_publications/wu2024empirical.markdown

 bibkey: wu2024empirical
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2408.00724v1"}
-tags: ['Efficiency And Optimization', 'Training Techniques', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'Training Techniques']
 ---
 The optimal training configurations of large language models (LLMs) with respect to model sizes and compute budgets have been extensively studied.
 But